OmegaAOL/cerulean/README.md

 # What works (so far)

 - Logging in, resetting password, changing PDS host
+- Encryption of handle and password with TripleDES
 - Creating posts, reposts (also undoing reposts), quote posts
 - Sharing posts, permalinking to posts, opening posts/threads in browser, collapsing posts
 - Liking and unliking posts